 2. Answers on questions from RAN1

 RAN2 first would like to clarify the term ‘non-serving cell’ which RAN1 has used in their LS and agreements.
 Serving cell definition in RAN2 pertains to a single PCI, and UE is only allowed to perform data transmission and reception in serving cell(s).
-Data transmission and reception in a "non-serving cell" seems contradictory to legacy serving cell definition.
+Data transmission and reception in a "non-serving cell" seems contradictory with respect to legacy serving cell definition.
 So, the ‘non-serving cell’ term could be replaced with something clearer (which can be further discussed in RAN2).
-In this LS, we use the terms “the cell having TRP with different PCI” (i.e. Scenario 1) or “the cell for L1/L2 centric mobility” (i.e. Scenario 2) to differentiate the use cases and corresponding models being discussed.
+In this LS, we use the terms “cell having TRP with different PCI” (i.e. Scenario 1) or “cell for L1/L2 centric mobility” (i.e. Scenario 2) to differentiate the use cases and corresponding models being discussed.

 Question 1: In regard of serving cell,